What Are the Oklahoma Bankruptcy Exemptions?

 ERISA-qualified benefits

-IRAs, Roth IRAs, Education IRAs and Keoghs (up to the current maximum as outlined in law; these figures are adjusted every 3 years)
+IRAs, Roth IRAs, and Education IRAs and Keoghs (up to the current maximum as outlined in law; these figures are adjusted every three years)

 Source: Oklahoma Statutes §§ 31-1(A)(20), 31-1(A)(24), 15-41-30(A)(13), and 11 U.S.C. § 522(b)(3)(C)(n)